 Upper/Lower Workout Split

 The Upper/Lower split trains your upper body and lower body on separate days, four times a week, so each muscle group gets worked twice.
 This plan gives you the weekly schedule, full upper and lower workouts with sets and reps, and a clear way to add weight over time.
-Build it in Trackist, log every set, and share it with your training partners.
+Build it in Trackist, log every set, and let the plan adapt as you get stronger.

 What is the Upper/Lower split?